 Compounding the problem are several factors, some of which can be controlled, and some of which cannot.
 Common risk factors for heart disease include family history, age, gender, diabetes, high blood pressure (hypertension), high cholesterol/triglycerides, lack of exercise, smoking, drinking alcohol, and being overweight.
 Obviously, family history, age, and gender cannot be controlled.
 However, the rest of the risk factors can be controlled -- to a large extent -- by you!

 It is important to realize that controlling these risk factors can be crucial to your healthcare.
 Unfortunately, high cholesterol, high triglycerides, and high glucose can persuade your doctor to change a medication regimen that might be working for you.
 This can put you at risk for developing a resistance to those drugs or classes of drugs.
-If you can control these lab values with the right regimen of diet and exercise, it may mean that you are able to stay on your current HAART
+If you can control these lab values with the right regimen of diet and exercise, it may mean that you are able to stay on your current HAART treatment longer!

 - Avoid foods that are high in saturated fat.
 Saturated fat is found in animal products like meat and dairy.
 Fried foods, fast food, fatty meats, processed foods, and snack foods are often high in saturated fat.